alizard0/beginner-friendly-analyser/README.md

-# 🎩 The Sorting Hat - AI-Powered PR Analysis Agent
+# 🎯 Beginner-Friendly Analyser - AI-Powered PR Analysis Agent

 An autonomous AI agent that automatically analyzes GitHub Pull Requests and labels them as "beginner-friendly" based on intelligent heuristic scoring.
-When you point it at a PR, the Sorting Hat evaluates complexity, provides detailed code analysis, identifies potential issues, and helps maintainers understand what makes a PR suitable for new contributors.
+When you point it at a PR, this agent evaluates complexity, provides detailed code analysis, identifies potential issues, and helps maintainers understand what makes a PR suitable for new contributors.

 ## 🎯 What Does It Do?